kmruiz/kmr.today/posts/2025-05-04-software-that-changes.md

 * Consistency
 * Data Sovereignity

+However, deciding how to split based on these properties and when depends on the expertise of the developer.

-#### Danger gravitate around the biggest modules
+#### Danger gravitates around the biggest modules

-When working with different modules, people tend to refactor into different functions or classes, or any other topology, to reuse code.
-By doing these refactors, there are some reusable chunks of code that are smaller and, theoretically, easier to maintain.
-However, it's important to clarify that the size of the module is not in the amount of code but in the amount of responsibilities and usages.

-If you have a Repository class that 30% of your code depends on, because it has some utility methods, any change on that class can break 30% of your code.
-That has an extreme impact on maintainability as it makes all these modules that depend on the Repository fragile over changes on the root class.
-If a change on the repository has to be done, like for example, optimising a query or using a connection pool, the impact surface is huge both in the positive way and it's risk.

-Also, it's not a 1 or 0 situation.
-Changes on shared modules can work on some of the dependents, but break others, as it's hard to ensure Liskov as programming languages don't have a way to ensure invariants, and even more when they might depend on external services like a database.
+When working across modules, developers often refactor common logic into reusable functions or classes.
+That's fine, until that shared code becomes a liability.

+A module isn't big because of how many lines it has.
+It's big when it takes on too many responsibilities or has too many dependencies.

+Take, for example, a Repository class that 30% of your codebase depends on because it includes handy utility methods for querying the database.
+Now every change to that class, whether it's a performance tweak or a connection pooling fix, comes with risk.
+You're affecting a third of your system.
+That kind of blast radius makes changes expensive even when they seem beneficial.

+And it's rarely 1 or 0.
+A change might work perfectly for one consumer of the class but break another, worst case scenario, silently.
+Most languages don't help there because they can't enforce all invariants.
+They can't guarantee that a module still behaves the way all its callers expect, especially if that module depends on external services like databases.

+Liskov Substitution sounds great on paper, but in practice, you can't verify behavioural compatibility across all consumers.
+That's where the real danger lives, in shared assumptions you didn't know were made.
+Testing and monitoring can help, but they can't fix the problem.

 #### Don't split a module until you need it

-Prematurely splitting forces you to make assumptions that might be incorrect.
-If you are a domain expert, and know how things are going to evolve, you can relatively guide the direction of the design with care.
-However, you'll realise that lots of times you don't need to split modules as they are not that big and never become a burden.
+Premature splitting is ofter just intellectual vanity.
+It creates the illusion of thoughtful design, but at the end is just guessing.

+Unless you deeply understand the domain and can anticipate how the system will evolve, you're likely guessing wrong.
+And even if you do get it right, chances are that the module wasn't going to grow into a real problem.

+In software design, patience is a virtue.
+The first signs of pain aren't always a call to action: they are a cue to watch closely your design.
+A good software architect is stoic: resists the urge to reestructure at the first discomfort.
+Most design flaws expose themselves when they are real.
+Until then, waiting, often leads to better decisions.

 #### Don't overcommit to a design, until that business area becomes a commodity

-In business, not all areas evolve at the same pace: there are areas where we invest more resources and time, and require fast changes, and there are other areas that become a commodity and might not require more changes.
-If you need change things fast, keep designs simple, do not overencapsulate, and always design with change on mind.
+In business, not all areas evolve at the same pace.
+Some areas are in constant motion, they are in their genesis, and are driven by market shifts, experimentation or new customer needs.
+Others settle over time and become commodities, they are stable, well-understood and unlikely to change.

+They need to be treated differently.

+If you are working on a fast-moving domain, don't overdesign.
+Avoid deep encapsulation, rigid abstractions or being too clever.
+Keep it simple, direct, and easy to change.
+The concept that puts everything in motion is the capacity of change.
+Premature structure locks you into decisions that you might not want to take.

+Wait and observe.

 ## Now closing...

-... good design requires you to understand what you are trying to solve.
-By mapping the business to your application, understanding how different areas interact, do not overdesigning, and being intentional on what you leave in and out of your refactors, makes a productivity boost.
-And with multiple developers, the boost is multiplied.
+... good design starts with understanding of the "what": what you are trying to solve.

+When you map the business clearly into your application, when you understand how different modules interact, avoid premature abstractions and refactor with intent, you get real leverage and benefits.
+You get better software and faster teams.

+When multiple developers are align around that clarity, the productivity boost is exponential.
+It requires strong leadership and a thoughtful process to implement changes in the codebase, but it pays off.